tachen-cs/ICLR_2020_382/README.md

 **[[Paper](https://openreview.net/forum?id=HJgFW6EKvH)]** <br />

 ### Installation
 Install PyTorch if you haven't already.
+We currently implement our experiments on pytorch 1.1.0 with cuda9 and python3.7.

 Install this fork for Warp-CTC bindings: